 - User support: Most stock investment apps offer some historical data and insights to help users make informed trades, but it’s a wide range: some offer detailed dives and advanced charts while others offer basic company stats.
 Some apps also have actual humans available for financial counseling and algorithmically managed portfolios for a variety of investment vehicles.
 And then there’s customer support.
 Some apps offer actual humans for that too and are responsive to issues while others are not.

 Those are just some of the basics but should be enough to get you thinking about what you really want from a stock investment app.
-Now, check out our round-up of some of the best investment apps out there.
-Because every investor will have different priorities and the best investment apps are overall similar despite their small differences, we haven’t ranked the apps, but have tried to be clear about the pros and cons for each app.
+Now, check out our round-up of some of the best investment apps below.
+Because every investor will have different priorities and the best investment apps generally offer similar features, we haven’t ranked the apps, but have tried to be clear about the pros and cons for each.